vixfwis/easy-ca/README.md

 These scripts are very simple, and make some hard-coded assumptions about behavior and configuration:
 * Root and Intermediate CAs have a 3652-day lifetime (configurable in *templates/(root|signing).tpl*)
 * Root and Intermediate CAs have 4096-bit RSA keys (configurable in *defaults.conf*)
-* Root and Intermediate CA keys are always encrypted
-* Only one level of Intermediate CA is supported
 * Client and Server certificates have a 730-day lifetime (configurable in *templates/(server|client).tpl*)
 * Client and Server certificates have 3072-bit RSA keys (configurable in *defaults.conf*)
 * Client and Server keys are not encrypted